XinFinOrg/Open-Hackathon/Standford-University-TreeHacks/README.md

-# Treehacks at Standford University
+# Treehacks at Stanford University

 ## NOTES
 Participants are given complete freedom for choosing technology, programming languages etc. in the development of the application.